 If you are looking for a cheaper place, the Apple Inn, which is located a little bit closer to the Old Town than Hotel Polonia Palace, also gets very good reviews.

-Are you planning a trip to Warsaw?
-If you have any questions or want to share your experience, comment below!
+If you have any questions about the best things to do in Warsaw or if want to share your experience, comment below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.